AlexFr062/samples/STM32/readme.md

 ## Coding

 Time for programming.
 Compare [diff/2.cubemx/](diff/2.cubemx/) and [stm_sample](stm_sample/) directories.
-The differene is the code that we need to add now to our project.
+The difference is the code that we need to add now to our project.